 This simple traybake is completely no bake and takes just minutes to throw together!

 I just love slices and no bake slices are even better!
-Whether it’s a chocolate-y piece of Mars Bar Slice or a tangy wake-up call like my Easy Passionfruit Slice, these simple recipes are some of the best.
+Whether it’s a chocolate-y Mars Bar Slice or a tangy wake-up call like my Easy Passionfruit Slice, these simple recipes are some of the best.

 Made with crushed store bought biscuits, fistfuls of coconut, and plenty of fresh lemon juice and lemon zest, it’s bright and flavourful.